 Jooyoung Kong, PhD, focuses her research on the effects that childhood adverse experiences have on later-life health and well-being.
 Guided by the life-course perspective, she is interested in identifying risk factors that prolong the negative impact of childhood adversity on physical, psychological, and social health in adulthood and identifying resilience factors that can mitigate these harmful effects.

-Topics: Prevention, Reporting, Screening/Assessment
+Topics: Mandatory Reporting, Prevention/Intervention, Screening/Assessment

 Intended Use: Self-directed Learning